 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
 We will send a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
-If you don't have this insert, please call Customer Service and ask for the "LIS Rider."
-(Phone numbers for Customer Service are printed on the back cover of this booklet.)
+If you don't have this insert, please call Customer Service at 888.389.6648 and ask for the "LIS Rider."